 12. Horse Welfare: Education and Training

 Persons engaged in educating and training horses should be experienced, or under the direct supervision of an experienced person.
-Competent horseman and women recognize the different behavior patterns of horses and successful trainers adapt their training methods to suit the particular horse.
+Competent horsemen and women recognize the different behavior patterns of horses and successful trainers adapt their training methods to suit the particular horse.
 Competent persons are confident and instill this confidence in the horses they train.
 They recognize that most horses respond best to firm but gentle techniques, and to rewards when the horse responds correctly.

 Abnormal psychological and behavioral responses to training and confinement should be recognized and measures are taken to correct them.
-These responses may include aggression, biting, pawing, kicking, weaving, pacing, crib-biting or wind-sucking.
+These responses may include aggression, biting, pawing, kicking, weaving, pacing, crib-biting, or wind-sucking.
 Occasional disciplinary measures may be necessary to establish the dominance of the trainer and discourage bad habits, such as biting, in the horse.
 Basic education of the young horses, while desirable, also should be minimal, to reduce risks of injury and growth abnormalities.
 Immature horses should not be given strenuous training.

 Training methods involving cruelty or repeated pain insults should not be used.
 Horses should be of the appropriate type, be adequately educated, fed and housed, and trained to the degree of fitness for the task to be performed.
-All saddlery, harness and other equipment used with horses should be of sound condition, well-fitting, correctly adjusted and regularly cleaned, so that the risk of injury to the horses is reduced.
+All saddlery, harness, and other equipment used with horses should be of sound condition, well-fitting, correctly adjusted, and regularly cleaned, so that the risk of injury to the horses is reduced.

 Horses require regular exercise for weeks before they are adequately conditioned for strenuous exercise.
 All horses, including well-trained animals, can be over-ridden.
 Experience and skill are required to ride or drive horses to their utmost ability in competitive horse sports without including distress, severe illness, or death.
 Veterinary attention should be sought if there is any doubt about the fitness of a horse for a particular purpose.